Welcome to the official OKD 4 documentation, where you can find information to help you learn about OKD and start exploring its features.

 Work with cluster logging: Learn about cluster logging and configure different cluster logging types, such as Elasticsearch, Fluentd, Kibana, and Curator.

-Monitor clusters: Learn to configure the monitoring.
-Once your monitoring is configured, use the Web UI to access Prometheus, Alertmanager, and Grafana.
+Monitor clusters: Learn to configure the monitoring stack.
+Once your monitoring is configured, use the Web UI to access monitoring dashboards.
 In addition to infrastructure metrics, you can also scrape and view metrics for your own services.

 Remote health monitoring: OKD collects anonymized aggregated information about your cluster and reports it to Red Hat via Telemetry and the Insights Operator.
 This information allows Red Hat to improve OKD and to react to issues that impact customers more quickly.
 You can view the data collected by remote health monitoring.